ThermalSpan/pandoc-posts/website_setup.md

 * Walk through a cool math problem to show off all that awesome KaTeX
 * Introduce some notation and explain its tradeoffs.
 Like bra-ket, or Einstein summation.
 * Take some notes on the many papers you think you've read, maybe a prolog implementation paper
+* To maintain a list of other notable places on the web.
+Like other personal websites and such.
+Though, this might be better as a pure website for interactive purposes